yongrenjie/aoc20-hs/README.md

 - **Day 13** Got spoiled on Reddit and found that this is a question about the [Chinese remainder theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).
 Just as well, though, because I wouldn't have managed to solve it otherwise.
 (I had an inefficient solution which worked on the test cases, but was too slow on the real input.)
 - **Day 14** Revision of State monad.
 It took a long time, but I am really happy with the way this code came out!
 - **Day 15** More State monad.
 This solution is really, really slow.
 It can be a lot faster with mutable arrays, but I don't really have the energy to do that today.
 Perhaps another time.
+- **Day 16** Not much new Haskell, but learnt a bit about the problem structure.
+Also did it in VS Code.
+I think I'll go back to Vim.